juju/docs/src/en/jaas-cli.md

          sudo snap install juju --classic

-   You can check which version of Juju you have installed with
+   You can check which version of Juju you have installed with:

          sudo snap list juju